-- First, poor breeding of dogs with unfavorable temperamentsMixing more breeds into the LabradoodleAnd poor breeding conditions
+First, poor breeding of dogs with unfavorable temperamentsMixing more breeds into the LabradoodleAnd poor breeding conditions

 Training and Exercise

-Also, both the Australian Cobberdog and the Labradoodle will need a lot of exercises too.
-It is generally recommended to have at least an hour of uninterrupted one-on-one playtime with your dog is generally recommended.
+Also, the Australian Cobberdog and the Labradoodle will need a lot of exercise.
+Having at least an hour of uninterrupted one-on-one playtime with your dog is generally recommended.

-But, one way that they are very different is that an Australian Cobberdog will need a lot of mental exercises too.
+But one way they are very different is that an Australian Cobberdog will need a lot of mental exercises too.
 The Cobberdog tends to bore very quickly and benefits from daily training time.